Non-delivery of log and output files from a SAM job

 There's an off chance that this doesn't happen anymore when we move to jobsub_client, but I'd say it's pretty unlikely.

-#6 Updated by Christopher Backhouse over 5 years ago
+#6 Updated by Christopher Backhouse almost 6 years ago

 I think the problem with ON_EXIT_OR_EVICT is that eviction is what happens if a job gets checkpointed due to something else with higher priority replacing it.
 Which is something we never do.